kavyaaS/underwater-sim-HEM-ID/README.md

 ## 🧠 Research context (THRI paper)

 This simulator was the testbed for evaluating **Intelligent Disobedience (ID)** strategies in human–robot collaboration and this level was developed as the base (control) level with the three types of human-induced errors embedded in the simulation.
 The idea was to use this testbed to study the different ID strategies to mitigate the human-induced errors through a wizard-of-oz experiment approach.
+This simulation is the base layer upon which any prompts or strategies can be developed.

 Participants completed timed ring-collection tasks under varying visibility and environmental conditions.
-Data collected included task completion time, collision count, NASA-TLX workload, MDMT trust, and acceptance ratings.
-Please refer to the paper for more information:
+Data collected included accuracy, task completion time, collision count, NASA-TLX workload, MDMT trust, and acceptance ratings.
+Please refer to the paper for more information: (DOI to be added soon)

 ---